 Doctoral Studies in East and South-East Asian Studies

-The Centre started its PhD programme in September 2020.
-The programme is four-year-long (240 credits) and combines courses (60 credits) with a thesis (180 credits).
-East and South-East Asian Studies is an interdisciplinary subject that focuses on present-day socio-political issues and developments and can include a range of topics concerning phenomena and processes in the region as a whole as well as in individual countries.
-The subject integrates theoretical and methodological perspectives from area studies with different humanities and social sciences disciplines.
+The PhD in East and Southeast Asian Studies is a four-year programme consisting of 240 credits.
+It combines courses (60 credits) with a thesis (180 credits).
+East and Southeast Asian Studies is an interdisciplinary subject that focuses on present-day social, political, and economic issues and developments and can include a range of topics concerning phenomena and processes in the region as a whole as well as in individual countries.
+The subject integrates theoretical and methodological perspectives from Area Studies with a range of humanities and social sciences disciplines.

-The PhD programme benefits from the Graduate School in Asian Studies, coordinated by the Centre, that offers workshops, courses, seminars and mobility opportunities
+The PhD programme benefits from the Graduate School in Asian Studies, coordinated by the Centre for East and Southeast Asian Studies at Lund University, which offers workshops, courses, seminars, and mobility opportunities.

-Every doctoral student is assigned a principal supervisor, who is a docent and employed at Lund University, and an assistant supervisor, who is to hold a PhD.
-The organisation of the individual doctoral student’s studies is detailed in an individual study plan drawn up by the doctoral students and the supervisors at the start of the programme.
-This individual study plan is to be revised on a continual basis and at least once a year.
+Every doctoral student is assigned a principal supervisor, who has been awarded the title of docent and is employed at Lund University, as well as an assistant supervisor who has a PhD.
+The organisation of the individual doctoral student’s studies is detailed in a study plan drawn up by the doctoral student and the supervisors at the start of the programme.
+This individual study plan is to be revised on an ongoing basis and at least once a year.

 For the general study plan see: